ddsbook/blog/pages/dds-dataset-collection.md

 **Honeypots**

-- [marx.csv](/blog/data/2014/01/marx.gz) [4MB] : A gzip'd CSV file from a collection of AWS honeypots.
+- [marx.csv](/blog/data/2014/01/marx.gz) [4MB] : A tar/gzip'd CSV file from a collection of AWS honeypots.
 See [Jay's blog post](http://datadrivensecurity.info/blog/posts/2014/Jan/blander-part1/) for more information.
+- [marx-geo.csv](/blog/data/2014/01/marx-geo.gz) [7.2MB] : A tar/gzip'd CSV file from a collection of AWS honeypots with both long int and string IPv4 addresses and full geolocation information (via MaxMind GeoIP2)